flutter/samples/experimental/add_to_app/README.md

 flutter build aar
 ```

+The Android app is configured to import the appropriate `aar` based on its own
+build configuration, so if you build a debug version of the app, it will look
+for the debug `aar`, and likewise for a release build.

-If the `flutter_module` project is updated, these commands should be repeated to
+If the `flutter_module` project is updated, the `aar` must be rebuilt via one of
-rebuild the `aar` files.
+the commands above in order for those changes to appear in the app.

 ## Questions/issues